How does this medication work? What will it do for me?

 Furosemide 10 mg/mL injection (single-use vial)

-Each mL of preservative-free furosemide injection USP contains furosemide 10 mg.
+Each mL of preservative-free furosemide injection USP contains 10 mg of furosemide.
 Nonmedicinal ingredients: sodium hydroxide to adjust pH, and water for injection.

 Furosemide 10 mg/mL Injection SDZ